munin-monitoring/munin/doc/reference/munin.conf.rst

 Using these directives you can override values originally set by plugins on the nodes, such as warning and critical levels or graph names.

-.. option:: graph_height <value>

-   The graph height for a specific service.
-Default is 175.
-Affects:
-   :ref:`munin-httpd`.

-.. option:: graph_width <value>

-   The graph width for a specific service.
-Default is 400.
-Affects:
-   :ref:`munin-httpd`.

 .. option:: warning <value>

    The value at which munin-limits will mark the service as being in a warning state.
 Value can be a single number to specify a limit that must be passed or they can be a comma separated pair of numbers defining a valid range of values.

    Affects: :ref:`munin-limits`.

 .. option:: critical <value>

    The value at which munin-limits will mark the service as being in a critical state.
-Value can be a single number to specify a limit that must be passed or they can be a comma separated pair of numbers defining a valid range of values Affects: :ref:`munin-limits`.
+Value can be a single number to specify a limit that must be passed or they can be a comma separated pair of numbers defining a valid range of values.

+   Affects: :ref:`munin-limits`.

+For a complete list see the reference of :ref:`plugin data source attributes <plugin_attributes_data>`.

 EXAMPLES
 ========